 Weather in Reykjavik

-The chilliest thing about Iceland is its name!
-Despite its northerly location, Iceland is really more solar than polar, thanks to the warming effects of the Gulf Stream which provides a temperate climate year-round.
-See more about the climate and seasons in Iceland.
+The chilliest thing about See more about the climate and seasons inis its name!
+Despite its northerly location, is really more solar than polar, thanks to the warming effects of the Gulf Stream which provides a temperate climate year-round.

 The city experiences rather mild climates all year round.
 In the summertime, the heat is on average around 10°C, while in the wintertime it is around 0°C. It can get rainy and most days there is wind, so make sure you choose the right clothing, depending on the season.

-Many visitors that come to Reykjavik or Iceland wish to see either the Northern Lights or visit the Blue Lagoon.
+Many visitors that come to Reykjavik or Northern Lights or visit the Blue Lagoon.
 You can take a bus from Reykjavik and enjoy the relaxing waters of the Blue Lagoon.
-We also offer tours where you can hunt for the elusive Northern Lights.
+We also offer tours where you can hunt for the elusive Northern Lights.wish to see either the

 The accommodation options in Reykjavik are very diverse and everything from small hostels to high-quality luxury hotels.
 Many hotels are within a walking distance of the city center.